Saint Regis Mountain at the Paul Smiths VIC (3 June 2011)

 Explore the Trails

-Trails are free and open dawn to dusk, spring through fall.
-In winter, trails are open to cross-country skiers and snowshoers for a fee.
-Day passes and season passes may be purchased.
+The VIC trails are free and open to the public, from dawn to dusk, spring through fall.
+In winter, the trails are open to cross-country skiers and snowshoers for a fee.
+Day or season passes may be purchased.